The first five chapters of the saga are:

 Part 5 - research summary.

-And a little aside about the fun of being able to look at original records online.)
+I've written a little aside about the fun of being able to look at original records online.

 During the height of my research process, I received an order for my quilt repair book (link to the book is on the right, by the way) from a woman who lives in Melrose!